Mizu545/Aqua2dCore-InnerShell/README.md

 # Aqua2dCore-InnerShell
   This repo is designed to work with the Frameworks of non-Dlang SDKs for Aqua2D.
-For compatibility reasons, this repo with be written in C and      MANY layers.
+For compatibility reasons, this repo with be written in C and have MANY layers.